fny/xorcist/README.md

 Note the precise encoding `xor`'s output is undefined in the v1.0-1.x releases.
 In MRI `xor!` will return a string using your default encoding.
 With JRuby, `xor!` will return an ASCII-8BIT string.

-## Security

-Xorcist is cryptographically signed.
-To be sure the gem you install hasn’t been tampered with:

-Add my public key as a trusted certificate:

-    gem cert --add <(curl -Ls https://raw.github.com/fny/xorcist/master/certs/fny.pem)

-Then install the gem:

-    gem install xorcist -P HighSecurity

-Checksums for all versions are also included in the checksums directory.

 ## Benchmarks

 Disclaimer: these are run from my craptop.
 Run 'em yourself with `bin/benchmark`.
 You'll need to have [`benchmark-ips`](https://github.com/evanphx/benchmark-ips) installed.